General Questions

 Do you ever write about real people?

 I haven’t written what is sometimes called biographical historical fiction yet.
 (That is taking the life of a recognizable public figure and using their life and achievements to create a fictional narrative about them.)
 I have friends who are doing this and do an incredible job at it, but so far I haven’t hit on a real-life figure who I feel drawn enough to or whose story I feel I can do justice.
-However, my philosophy for my writing career before has been “Never say never” so I can’t rule it out.
+However, my philosophy for my writing career has always been “Never say never,” so I can’t rule it out.

 Are you writing a sequel to The Light Over London, The Last Garden in England, etc.?